ianmilligan1/iSchool-Workshop/README.md

 # iSchool-Workshop
 30 October 2015, 10am-noon, Semaphore Demo Room in the Robarts Library, University of Toronto (Room 1150)

+This workshop follows a lecture that Ian Milligan will be giving on 29 October 2015.
+A draft of his slidedeck can be found in this repository as well.
+Download the [PDF here](https://github.com/ianmilligan1/iSchool-Workshop/raw/master/iSchool-Slidedeck.pdf).

 ## Pre-Requisites
 - this repository
 - Gephi